Nuclear program of Iran: Current status and recent escalations (2025–present)

 On June 10, Trump stated that Iran was becoming "much more aggressive" in the negotiations.
 On 11 June, the Iranian regime threatened US bases in the Middle East, with Defense Minister Aziz Nasirzadeh stating, "If a conflict is imposed on us... all US bases are within our reach, and we will boldly target them in host countries."
 The US embassy in Iraq evacuated all personnel.
 The Iran-backed Yemen-based Houthi movement threatened to attack the United States if a strike on Iran were to occur.
 CENTCOM presented a wide range of military options for an attack on Iran.
 UK issued threat advisory for ships on Arabian Gulf.
 US Secretary of Defense Pete Hegseth told Congress that Iran was attempting a nuclear breakout.

 On 12 June 2025, IAEA found Iran non-compliant with its nuclear obligations for the first time in 20 years.
 Iran retaliated by announcing it would launch a new enrichment site and install advanced centrifuges.
-On the night of June 13, Israel has initiated Operation Rising Lion, a large‑scale aerial assault targeting Iranian nuclear facilities, missile factories, military sites, and commanders across cities including Tehran and Natanz.
+The IAEA estimated that Iran then held 440.9 kg of uranium enriched to 60%.

-On 13 June 2025, Israel attacked the plant as part of the June 2025 Israeli strikes on Iran.
+In the early hours of June 13, Israel initiated Operation Rising Lion, a large‑scale aerial assault targeting Iranian nuclear facilities, missile factories, military sites, and commanders across cities including Tehran and Natanz, marking the start of what would come to be known as the Twelve-Day War of 13 to 24 June 2025.
 Iranian forces said they had shot down an Israeli drone.

-On 21 June, the US bombed the Fordow Fuel Enrichment Plant, the Natanz Nuclear Facility, and the Isfahan nuclear technology center.
+On 21 June, the US bombed the Fordow Fuel Enrichment Plant, the Natanz Nuclear Facility, and the Isfahan Nuclear Technology/Research Center in an operation code named Operation Midnight Hammer.
 In an address from the White House, Trump claimed responsibility for the destruction of the Fordow facility, stating "Iran's key nuclear enrichment facilities have been completely and totally obliterated."

 In early July 2025, Iran suspended co-operation with the United Nations' International Atomic Energy Agency (IAEA). and all IAEA inspectors left Iran by July 4.

 In August 2025, Iran and European nations reached an agreement to recommence discussions focused on the complete restoration of Tehran's nuclear enrichment operations.

 France, Britain, and Germany have indicated that they may reinstate UN sanctions on Iran through a "quick return" mechanism should Tehran fail to engage in negotiations.